Poster: Political uses

-Poster printing
+Printing

 Many printing techniques are used to produce posters.
 While most posters are mass-produced, posters may also be printed by hand or in limited editions.
 Most posters are printed on one side and left blank on the back, the better for affixing to a wall or other surface.
 Pin-up sized posters are usually printed on A3 Standard Silk paper in full colour.
 Upon purchase, most commercially available posters are often rolled up into a cylindrical tube to allow for damage-free transportation.
 Rolled-up posters may then be flattened under pressure for several hours to regain their original form.

 It is possible to use poster creation software to print large posters on standard home or office printers.

-Poster collecting
+Collecting

 There exists a community that collect rare or vintage posters, analogous to fine art collectors.
 Popular categories include Belle Époque, movies, war and propaganda, and travel.
 Because of their low cost, the number of forged posters is relatively low compared to other mediums.
 The International Vintage Poster Dealers Association (IVPDA) maintains a list of reputable poster dealers.
 Collectable poster artists include Jules Chéret, Henri de Toulouse-Lautrec, Alphonse Mucha, and Théophile Steinlen.

-Types of poster designs
+Types

 Many posters, particularly early posters, were used for advertising products.
 Posters continue to be used for this purpose, with posters advertising films, music (both concerts and recorded albums), comic books, and travel destinations being particularly notable examples.

-Propaganda and political posters
+Propaganda and political

 During the First and Second World Wars, recruiting posters became extremely common, and many of them have persisted in the national consciousness, such as the "Lord Kitchener Wants You" posters from the United Kingdom, the "Uncle Sam wants you" posters from the United States, or the "Loose Lips Sink Ships" posters that warned of foreign spies.
 Also in Canada, they were widespread.

 Posters during wartime were also used for propaganda purposes, persuasion, and motivation, such as the famous Rosie the Riveter posters that encouraged women to work in factories during World War II.
 The Soviet Union also produced a plethora of propaganda posters, some of which became iconic representations of the Great Patriotic War.

 During the democratic revolutions of 1989 in Central and Eastern Europe the poster was a very important weapon in the hand of the opposition.
 Brave printed and hand-made political posters appeared on the Berlin Wall, on the statue of St. Wenseslas in Prague, and around the unmarked grave of Imre Nagy in Budapest.
 Their role was indispensable for democratic change.
 An example of an influential political poster is Shepard Fairey's, Barack Obama "HOPE" poster.